Skip to navigation Skip to content

 If the claim is not for personal injury.
 For example, the family or estate of a deceased:

-• worker, who dies as a result of a car accident while driving a company vehicle, the estate may lodge a claim for wrongful death against the employer because the employer failed to maintain the vehicle in proper mechanical repair
+• worker, who dies because of a car accident while driving a company vehicle, the estate may lodge a claim for wrongful death against the employer because the employer failed to maintain the vehicle in proper mechanical repair

 • person, who was attacked in the car park of a shopping centre may sue the shopping centre management or owners for failing to provide adequate security in the car park